YunoHost-Apps/gitea_ynh/README.md

 ```
 Don't forget to restart Gitea `sudo systemctl restart gitea.service`.

-> This settings are restore to default when Gitea is update.
+> This settings are restored to the default config when Gitea is updated.
 Don't forget to restore your setup after all updates.

 ### Git command access with HTTPS